 5. We Are Wired to Mirror Others

-Another reason we might find behaviour change so hard is that we are naturally hard wired to imitate.
+Another reason we might find behavior change so hard is that we are naturally hard wired to imitate.
 This is because of a small circuit of cells in the brain called mirror neurons.

 Neuroscientist Marco Iacoboni explains,